 - Lack of Appreciation: For many families, much in invested the big vacation.
 Not only time and financial resources, but mom and dad may be looking forward to a much needed ‘break.’
 With the stress leading up to the vacation, and the sacrifices made, many of us expect just a bit of appreciation for those repeated meals out, the tickets and the constant entertainment.
 When we get complaints instead, we can become deeply disappointed with the lack of appreciation.

 - No Behavior Plan: For many families, they struggle to manage behavior within the context of a regular daily structure.
 However, with little of the same structure in place, behavioral problems often escalate, and parents do not have a clear plan for dealing with this.
 Increasing behavioral issues can quickly suck away all the joy from a great day.

 What’s the Summertime Solution for that Great Vacation?

 There is no magic that suddenly shows up on vacation when there are regular problems at home every day with behaviors.
 However, if the vacation is sitting right in front of you, these solutions will save the day.
 However, please realize that these are essentials to also bring into everyday life, so more ease and joy can abound at home.

 Vacation Rules: Explain to your children, “There will be new rules this year for vacation.
 Listen carefully, as there will be no negotiation of these on vacation.”
 Then explain the three main rules.

 Travel Rule No. 1: Only Travel in Peace.

-Make this commitment to your children: “We will only keep moving forward, if we travel in peace.
-Thus, the car will move if there’s calm and respectful interactions.
+Make this commitment to your children: “We will only keep moving forward if we travel in peace.
+Thus, the car will move if there are calm and respectful interactions.
 If we get distracted by your conflicts and fighting, it is really unsafe to drive or continue and the car will stop.”

 Will this be painful the first time?
 Yes.
 Remarkably so.
 But the lessons learned will be invaluable for the rest of your vacation.